Untitled design (5)

 Tidy Up

 Clean up your home!
+In and out!
 It will give you a better picture of which area(s) need the most work.
+While you’re at it, prepare to get your pets and kids out of harm way during the renovation.

 Prioritize urgent needs